 Hair growth depends on several factors, including a person’s genetic history.
-However, there are some home remedies that may help.
+Some home remedies may help with hair growth or regrowth.

 Whether a person is trying to prevent hair loss or encourage more growth, knowing some tips on diet and how to treat the hair can help them achieve their goal.